-The one consistent theme from all these FIRE confessionals is that everybody is keeping the faith.
+The one consistent theme from all these FIRE confessionals is that everybody keeps the faith.
 Like me, they are hopeful things will recover.
 The more time we spend working on our finances now, the more prepared we will be when disaster strikes.

-I also expect there will be a lot more humility in the FIRE community after the worst is behind us.
+Due to the pandemic, I expect there will be a lot more humility in the FIRE community.
 It’s easy to confuse brains with a bull market.
 Not being humble is one way to destroy your finances.

 For people who claimed to be FIRE, but simply switched careers to earn money, the lockdowns are particularly difficult.
 Depending on how badly things get, there could be a winnowing as some people give up their FIRE identities.